 Join Nigel French for an in-depth discussion in this video Creating a circular logo with type on a path, part of Logo Design Techniques.

-- Putting type around a circle can convey an official seal or stamp.
+- [Instructor] Putting type around a circle can convey an official seal or stamp.
 For this reason, it's often used to confer legitimacy and status on a brand.
 We see it with coffee houses, car companies, and rock bands.
 A broad range.
-If we just want type on an arc, we can use warp effects.
-But if we want the type to be read at the top and the bottom of the circle, we need to use type on a path.
+If we just want type on an arc, we can use warp effects, but if we want the type to be read at the top and the bottom of the circle, we need to use type on a path.
 Let's look at the warp effects first.
-Here I have type on an arc, and then, below it, type on an arch.
+So, here I have type on an arc, and then below it, type on an arch.

-You can see that, with type on an arch, the example beneath, that keeps the edges of the type vertical, whereas they are going to be curved according to the percentage of the arc in the upper example.
-If we move down here, I have two pieces of type to which we can apply the same effects.
-Select it, come to Effect, Warp, Arc, and let's go with less than that.
-Let's just go with 30 percent.
-And now let's compare that to Warp, Arch, the same amount.
+And you can see that with type on an arch, the example beneath, that keeps the edges of the type vertical, whereas they're going to be curved according to the percentage of the arc in the upper example.
+So if we move down here, I have two pieces of type to which we can apply the same effects.
+Select it, come to Effect, Warp, Arc, and let's go with less than that, let's just go with 30 percent, and now, let's compare that to Warp, Arch.

-I've put that back to rainbow.
-Now what I want to do is, essentially, have a copy of this circle.
-And I can get this in one move.
-If I hold down my OPT or ALT key and then just drag from that tic.
-That tic represents the center aligned type.
-I'm going to drag from there and into the center of the circle.
-Things can go a little bit crazy when you do this, and they have gone a little bit crazy for me.
+Maybe one day.
+I'll put that back to rainbow.
+Now, what I want to do is essentially have a copy of this circle, and I can get this in one move.
+If I hold down my Option or Alt key, and then just drag from that tick, that tick represents the center aligned type.
+I'm going to drag from there, and into the center of the circle, and things can go a little bit crazy when you do this, and they have gone a little bit crazy for me.
 If you're lucky, it will end up in just the right position.

 So the takeaway here is that if you want type reading both ways on a circle, you need two circles.
-I created the second circle, at the bottom, by holding down the OPT or ALT key, as I drag from the type on the top circle.
-If we look at the layers panel, I'll click on the triangle to disclose the contents of layer one.
-We see that here are two sublayers, and if I hide the top one, we see just the bottom and vice versa.
+I created the second circle at the bottom by holding down the Option or Alt key, as I dragged from the type on the top circle.
+If we look at the layers panel, I'll click on the triangle to disclose the contents of Layer one, we see that here are two sub-layers.
+And if I hide the top one, we see just the bottom, and vice versa.

 - Generating logo ideas